Compulsive alarm checking can be debilitating. Although it may seem rational to recheck, over-checking can be an OCD compulsion.

-The endless cycle
+The endless cycle of checking the alarm

-‘Have I set the alarm for the wrong time?‘
+Have I set the alarm for the wrong time?

-‘Will my battery die overnight?‘
+Will my battery die overnight?

 Breaking the cycle

-More and more of us go to our smart phones for the wake up call and as reliable as they are, phones are prone to short battery life, system crashes and midnight updates.
+More and more of us go to our smart phones for the wake up call.
+As reliable as they are, phones are prone to short battery life, system crashes and midnight updates.

 Although some smartphones ensure alarms still work in power-off mode, this isn’t universal among the brands.
-We certainly worry about what features stop it working…

 Our internal alarm clock

 Although some of it is still a mystery, our body is on our side.
-Studies have shown that when we know we have to wake for a certain time, the body is prepared for it.
+Studies have shown that when we know we have to wake for a certain time, our body is prepared for it.

 Alarms still work in silent mode!

 So basically check your volume, and your iPhone will do the rest.
-More can be read from this page here.

 The repercussions of a missed alarm aren’t apocalyptic, however the strain OCD can have on mental health can be severe.